If you are travelling abroad and think you may need vaccinations or Anti malaria tablets, please book a Nurse appointment

 - Respect the power of the sun - use sun creams regularly.

-- Sexually transmitted diseases (including AIDS) are a major health threat throughout the world.
+- Sexually transmitted diseases (including HIV) are a major health threat throughout the world.
 Condoms offer some protection.

 Travel Health Questionnaire